-Chances are you currently have one or more products in your house in need of repair.
+Chances are you currently have one or more appliances or devices in your house in need of repair.
 You have a difficult decision on your hands: Do you repair or replace it?
 Both involve time and money.

 An important factor in your decision to buy a new product or fix the one you have is probably the expense.
 Another is the environmental impact, which isn’t always clear.
 After all, if you buy a new product, you’ll have to dispose of the old one.
 But making endless repairs to an outdated model can expend significant resources.